 They’re often quite mundane but those small, consistent actions are the real game-changers.

 Your financial situation right now is a direct reflection of how much of the action or inaction you’ve been taking with your money.

 Your Right to Choose

 I understand things happen beyond our control.
-BUT, however circumstances out of our control play out, in the aftermath we can choose to take action that will set us on the right path.
+BUT, no matter how circumstances out of our control play out, in the aftermath we can choose to take action that will set us on the right path.

 In fact, I would suggest that the outcome is something you chose anyway.

 Just as our finances increase over time thanks to the magic of compound interest, the value of consistently taking the right actions, no matter how small, compounds too.

 You might not see a change immediately but in time you’ll experience an incredible shift in your finances and life as the power of consistent, persistent action is revealed.

 And it all starts with taking the first step.